22 Easy Ways to Love the Planet on Earth Day

 This point is in the same vein as #13.
 Fixing leaky faucets can conserve a lot of water over time.
 Similarly, after you’re finished using a tap, ensure the water is completely turned off, so it doesn’t drip for hours.
 Again, this is something to do at home or out in public.

 In addition to printing double-sided (#14), print on paper made from recycled materials!
 It’s not much more expensive than regular paper, so the amount of sound you’re driving by helping the environment far outweighs the nominal extra cost.

 Earth Day Activity: Stock up on sustainable paper at home and your work.

 …Or Tuesday, or Wednesday, or Thursday…

 Eating lower on the food chain can help the environment.
 This means eating more fruits, vegetables, and greens than meat, dairy, and eggs.
 Animal-related products require more land space, water, and energy to produce than other food.
-By going meatless one day of the week, you’re making an enormous environmental impact!
+You’re making an enormous environmental impact bSo by going meatless one day of the week!

 Earth Day Activity: Go vegan or vegetarian for a day!
 It’s easier than you might think.

 Conserving water is so essential that this is the third item on this list that focuses on doing just that.
 Maximizing your laundry loads will save a considerable amount of water over time since an average load of laundry uses about 40 gallons of water (Home Guides).
 If this seems absurd, consider investing in a high-efficiency laundry machine, which will waste much less water.